tarun02185/deepfake-detector/README.md

 This project is a deepfake image detection system built using a custom fine-tuned **Xception** model.
 It allows users to upload an image and get predictions via a Streamlit-based web interface.

-> **Note:** This project is a simplified and modified version of [ameencaslam/deepfake-detection-project-v4](https://github.com/ameencaslam/deepfake-detection-project-v4) for educational and demonstrative purposes.

 ---

 ## 🔍 Project Overview